iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.2/report.md

 > Not working correctly.
 Dates wrong<br> :date: __2020-10-06 06:25:40__

 > Need to enable exposure notifications, app is useless if it does not alert the user that they have been exposed.<br> :date: __2020-10-03 15:35:00__

-> I can't even get through the agreement/permissions page.
-This is my second attempt with this app after the first version was sending alerts and push messages non stop.
-I guess for every minute I am frustrated trying to use the app, that is a minute that I am less likely to be exposed to Covid.<br> :date: __2020-09-20 13:34:26__